paigetiedeman/portfolio/README.md

 ## Setup/Installation Requirements

 * Clone this repository to your desktop
-* Navigate to the top-leve directory via your terminal
+* Navigate to the top-level directory via your terminal
 * Open portfolio/index.html in your browser

 ## Known Bugs